-The Mini Heki S with fixed ventilation has five opening positions and easy to operate handles.
-It is equipped with a blind and flyscreen which allows you to adjust natural lighting and shading as required.
+The mini Heki S with fixed ventilation has five opening positions and easy to operate handles.
+It is equipped with blind and flynet and allows adjusted natural lighting and shading as required.

 Using the solid handles the rooflight can be easily opened and placed into one of the five opening positions up to a height of approx. 80 mm.